Asymptotics and Optimal Bandwidth for Nonparametric Estimation of Density Level Sets: Introduction

-The optimal bandwidth selection for $\hat f$ has been studied extensively in the literature, usually based on ISE, MISE, or MIAE (see Wand and Jones, 1995).
-These criteria measure the proximity between $\hat f$ and $f$ over $\mathbb{R}^d$.
-We emphasize here that the target of our estimation $\mathcal{L}$ is a set rather than a density function; this has a critical impact on the bandwidth selection, since the quality of density estimation should be prioritized regionally rather than over the entire domain.
-Figure \ref{fig: idea} is an illustration which shows that the overall closeness of density functions is not equivalent to the closeness of their level sets.
-Therefore, it is necessary to develop bandwidth selection criteria and rules tailored for nonparametric level set estimation.\\
+The optimal bandwidth selection for $\wh f$ has been studied extensively in the literature, usually based on ISE, MISE, or MIAE (see Wand and Jones, \cite{Wand95}).
+These criteria measure the proximity between $\wh f$ and $f$ over $\mathbb{R}^d$.
+We emphasize here that the target of our estimation $\mathcal{L}$ is a set rather than a density function; this has a critical impact on the optimal bandwidth, since the quality of density estimation should be prioritized regionally rather than over the entire domain.
+Figure \ref{fig: idea} is an illustration, which shows that the overall closeness of density functions is not equivalent to the closeness of their level sets.
+Therefore, the criteria used for optimal bandwidth should be tailored specifically for nonparametric level set estimation.